Compliance

 Geographic Compliance

-• NYC: Any hospital, clinic, or health system hiring in NYC must comply with Local Law 144 (bias audits, disclosure, alternative processes)
+• NYC: Any hospital, clinic, or health system hiring in NYC must comply with Local Law 144 (bias audits, disclosure, alternative processes).
+See the NYC Department of Consumer Affairs.
+Non-compliance can result in fines up to $1,500 per violation.

-• California: Healthcare organizations hiring CA-based workers must comply with AB 2930 (disclosure, annual bias testing, data minimization)
+• California: Healthcare organizations hiring CA-based workers must comply with AB 2930 (disclosure, annual bias testing, data minimization).
+California's Consumer Privacy Act (CCPA) also intersects, requiring data protection notices.

-• Colorado: Healthcare employers in CO must conduct impact assessments before deploying AI hiring tools
+• Colorado: Healthcare employers in CO must conduct impact assessments before deploying AI hiring tools, per SB 24-205.
+Assessments must detail potential adverse impacts on protected classes.

-• Illinois: Any use of video interview AI for IL candidates requires consent and data deletion rights
+• Illinois: Any use of video interview AI for IL candidates requires consent and data deletion rights, under the Illinois Biometric Information Privacy Act (BIPA) and related AI rules.
+For more, visit the Illinois Attorney General.
+BIPA litigation has resulted in multimillion-dollar settlements for healthcare employers.

 Multi-State Health Systems

-If you're a regional or national health system hiring across state lines, you face the complexity ofsimultaneous multi-jurisdiction compliance.
+If you're a regional or national health system hiring across state lines, you face the complexity of simultaneous multi-jurisdiction compliance.
 A nurse hired for your NYC hospital has different rights than one hired for your Texas facility.
+Tools like EmployArmor can automate geo-fencing to apply the strictest rules based on candidate location, integrating with applicant tracking systems (ATS) for real-time compliance checks.

 Common AI Tools in Healthcare Hiring